 Some measures specify an operations and maintenance (O&M) parameter that describes the incremental O&M cost savings that can be expected over the measure's lifetime.
-When estimating the cost effectiveness of these measures, it is necessary to calculate the net present value (NPV) of O&M costs over the life of the measure, which requires an appropriate discount rate.
-The utility's WACC is the most commonly used discount rate that is used in this context.

-Each utility has a unique WACC that will vary over time.
-As a result, the TRM does not specify the NPV of the O&M costs.
+For most measures the TRM does not specify the NPV of the O&M costs.
 Instead, the necessary information required to calculate the NPV is included.
-An example is provided below to demonstrate how to calculate the NPV of O&M costs.
+An example is provided below:

 Baseline Case: O&M costs equal \$150 every two years.

 Efficient Case: O&M costs equal \$50 every five years.

-Given this information, the incremental O&M costs can be determined by discounting the cash flows in the Baseline Case and the Efficient Case separately using the applicable WACC.
-Then the NPV of the incremental O&M costs is calculated by subtracting one NPV from the other.
-This value is then used in each utility's cost-effectiveness screening process.
+Given this information, the incremental O&M costs can be determined by discounting the cash flows in the Baseline Case and the Efficient Case separately using the real discount rate.

-Those measures that include baseline shifts that result in multiple component costs and lifetimes cannot be calculated by this standard method.
-In only these cases, the O&M costs are presented both as Annual Levelized equivalent cost (i.e., the annual payment that results in an equivalent NPV to the actual stream of O&M costs) and as NPVs using a statewide average real discount rate of 5.34%33.
+For a select few measures that include baseline shifts that result in multiple component costs and lifetimes over the lifetime of the measure, this standard method cannot be used.
+In only these cases, the O&M costs are presented both as Annual Levelized equivalent cost (i.e., the annual payment that results in an equivalent NPV to the actual stream of O&M costs) and as NPVs using a real societal discount rate of 0.46%.